 - 3.1 A firm's legal activities certificate will convey to the holder the necessary authorisation to carry on the reserved legal activity or activities to which the certificate relates.
-A firm shall be eligible for authorisation to carry on a reserved legal activity if: - (a) each of the individuals responsible for the firm's reserved legal activities holds a legal activities qualification, or, in the case of non-members of ACCA, holds an equivalent authorisation; and - (b) it is controlled by authorised persons within the meaning of regulation 5; and - (c) it is fit and proper within the meaning of regulation 6; and - (d) it holds the necessary PII and FGI in accordance with regulation 7; and - (e) it has made arrangements for the continuity of its practice in accordance with regulation 8; and - (f) it undertakes to be bound by the regulations contained within this handbook.
+A firm shall be eligible for authorisation to carry on a reserved legal activity if: - (a) each of the individuals responsible for the firm's reserved legal activities holds a legal activities qualification, or, in the case of non-members of ACCA, holds an equivalent authorisation; and - (b) it is controlled by authorised persons within the meaning of regulation 5; and - (c) it is fit and proper within the meaning of regulation 6; and - (d) you must not receive, control or handle client money apart from what the client pays you for your services; and - (d) it holds the necessary PII and FGI in accordance with regulation 7; and - (e) it has made arrangements for the continuity of its practice in accordance with regulation 8; and - (f) it undertakes to be bound by the regulations contained within this handbook.